 To determine the fraction of models in the funnel we follow several steps for each class of models: \begin{enumerate} \item We first calculate the number of models which are viable.
 These are the models that are in agreement with the oscillation data. \item Then we determine which of those have any fraction within the funnel which we define to be $m_{\beta\beta}<10^{-3}$ eV. \item Then we determine the fraction of each model that is within the funnel as outlined below. \end{enumerate}

 Different classes of models structure their predictions differently; some provide constraint equations while others also introduce new underlying parameters of the model.
-Thus there is not a straightforward means to consistently sample the model space; a study of one model (or one class of models) might prefer a different statistical test and come to slightly different conclusions.
-Instead, we use a simple phenomenologically motivated definition that will be equally representative for all models, although we caution the reader that even still some regions of parameter space may be over-/under-represented compared to the representative size of the underlying parameters.
+Thus, there is not a straightforward means to consistently sample the model space; a study of one model (or one class of models) might prefer a different statistical test and come to slightly different conclusions.
+Instead, we use a simple phenomenologically motivated definition that will be equally representative for all models, although we caution the reader that, even still, some regions of parameter space may be over-/under-represented compared to the representative size of the underlying parameters.
 We define the fraction within the funnel as,

-where the integral are over the allowed parameter space for a given model.
-For the denominator we only take the NO into account.
+where the integrals are over the allowed parameter space for a given model.
+For the denominator we only take the NO into account because the mass ordering will be known at high significance before neutrinoless double beta decay experiments probe the normal ordering.
 We also consider the same expression with a linear distribution on the masses ($d\log m\to dm$).
-We also bound the integral $m_{\rm lightest}\in[10^{-4},10^{-1}]$ eV and $m_{\beta\beta}\in[10^{-4},10^0]$ eV as shown in fig.~\ref{fig:mbb_allowed}.
-In some cases this affects the numerical results somewhat artificially, but these numbers are well motivated by existing limits on the lightest neutrino mass and $|m_{\beta\beta}|$ and the general narrative does not change much.
+In addition, we bound the integral $m_{\rm lightest}\in[10^{-4},10^{-1}]$ eV and $m_{\beta\beta}\in[10^{-4},10^0]$ eV as shown in fig.~\ref{fig:mbb_allowed}.
+In some cases this affects the numerical results somewhat artificially; however, these numbers are well motivated by existing limits on the lightest neutrino mass and $|m_{\beta\beta}|$ and the general narrative does not change much.
 In addition to the fraction within in the funnel we also show probability density functions (PDFs) of each category in the $|m_{\beta\beta}|-m_\text{lightest}$ plane where the darker the color, the higher the PDF.
-Due to common choice to present these plots in log-log scale the regions covered in these models are not necessary uniform in the colored regions.
+Due to the common choice to present these plots in log-log scale the regions covered in these models are not necessarily uniform in the colored regions.

 We now turn to the five model classes in the following subsections.